MerrickMath/MerrickMath.github.io-PumpkinBomb/index.md

 ## Welcome to the PUMPKIN BOMB Challenge
 In this challenge you are trying to estimate the number of elastic bands it takes to **IMPLODE** four different pumpkins.
-You may notice that each poumpkin has a unique shape and size.
+You may notice that each pumpkin has a unique shape and size.

 We have created <a href="https://drive.google.com/file/d/1YJOabLfp-1xUdJ0rJRpUtZUwLfkyxJCw/view?usp=sharing"> this video </a> to help you understand what this will look like,and to aid in your estimation.